getgrav/grav-learn/pages/17/02.content/01.content-pages/doc.md

 A **Modular Page** is a special type of listing page because it builds a **single page** from its **child pages** or **modules**.
 This allows for the ability to build very complex **one-page layouts** from Modules.
 This is accomplished by constructing the **Modular Page** from multiple **Modules** found in the modular page's primary folder.

+> [!CAUTION]
-!!
-A sample **One-Page Skeleton** using a **Modular Page** can be found in the [Grav Downloads](https://getgrav.org/downloads/skeletons).
+> A sample **One-Page Skeleton** using a **Modular Page** can be found in the [Grav Downloads](https://getgrav.org/downloads/skeletons).

 Each of these page types follows the same basic structure, so before we can get into the nitty-gritty of each type, we must explain how pages in Grav are constructed.

+> [!CAUTION]
-!!
-A Module, because it is intended to be part of another page, is inherently not a page you can reach directly via a URL.
+> A Module, because it is intended to be part of another page, is inherently not a page you can reach directly via a URL.
 Because of this, all module pages are by default set as **non-routable**.

 ## Folders

 All content pages are located in the `/user/pages` folder.
 Each **Page** should be placed in its own folder.

+> [!CAUTION]
-!!
-Folder names should also be valid **slugs**.
+> Folder names should also be valid **slugs**.
 Slugs are entirely lowercase, with accented characters replaced by letters from the Latin alphabet and whitespace characters replaced by a dash or an underscore, to avoid being encoded.

 Grav understands that any integer value followed by a period will be solely for ordering, and is removed internally in the system.
 For example, if you have a folder named `01.home`, Grav will treat this folder as `home`, but will ensure that with default ordering, it comes before `02.blog`.